-This means how you manage them is crucial, but should you outsource to an MSP or manage them internally with a vendor management system?
+This means how you manage them is crucial, but should you outsource to an MSP or manage them internally with a vendor management system or both?

-In fact, a report from Intuit estimates that roughly 25-30 percent of the US workforce is contingent - a number which will exceed 40 percent by 2020.
+In fact, according to a Trends report from Intuit, roughly 25-30 percent of the US workforce is contingent - a number which will exceed continue to grow.
 Not only that, but the report predicts that more than 80 percent of large corporations plan to “substantially increase” their use of the contingent workforce in the coming years.

 These workers offer incredible benefits for your company.
 They help you reduce costs, find diverse and highly-skilled workers even when your industry is experiencing a skills shortage, and they give your organization the flexibility it needs to shift quickly depending on new projects or business goals.